Edit Elasticsearch user settingsedit

 xpack.profiling.templates.enabled

-- For version 8.9.0 and later: Specifies whether Universal Profiling related index templates should be created on startup.
+- Version 8.9.0+: Specifies whether Universal Profiling related index templates should be created on startup.
 Defaults to false.